 Not a page speed score that could be better: actual, measurable impact on conversion rates and bounce rates tied to performance issues.
 If your mobile site takes 5+ seconds to load and your analytics show a direct correlation between load time and cart abandonment, that's a rebuild signal.

-Before committing to either path, answer these questions honestly.
+Before committing to a rebuild, work through these questions honestly:

 The bottom line